ceetaro/Suitkaise/suitkaise/revamped_sk.md

 # normalized path: only up to your project root
 my_skpath = skpath.SKPath("a/path/goes/here")

+# create an SKPath object for the current path with simple initialization
+caller_skpath = skpath.SKPath()

-# get the SKPath of the file that executed this code
+# get the SKPath of the file that executed this code with a function
 caller_skpath = skpath.get_caller_path()

 # get the current directory path that executed this code